Computers and the History of Art

 - CHArt Newsletter Spring 2010 edition

-- Computers and the History of Art ISSN 1048-6798, published by Harwood Academic Publishers - abstracts and back issues
+- Computers and the History of Art ISSN 1048-6798, published by Harwood Academic Publishers - abstracts are available.

 CONFERENCE ABSTRACTS ONLINE: